 - The formation of a Community Recovery Committee which represented all sectors of the community, particularly the different farming groups was important.
 Small working groups within these committees allowed members to focus on specific issues.

-- Local activities based on community development principles are an effective method of helping communities to recover from drought.
+- Local activities based on community vitality principles are an effective method of helping communities to recover from drought.

 The above information was taken from a Drought Social Response and Recovery Plan published by The Shire of Gannawarra in Victoria, Australia.

-If communities would like help planning for drought events, please contact one of the SDSU Extension Community Development Field Specialists.
+If communities would like help planning for drought events, please contact one of the SDSU Extension Community Vitality Field Specialists.